MarcosMasip/stocky-self-contained/README.md

 ---
 ## Flutter Mobile Wrapper (Optional)
-The `stocky-mobile` module embeds a WebView pointing to `http://127.0.0.1:8080/`.

-Run (example):
+`stocky-mobile` is provided as a convenience WebView shell (NOT part of the Maven reactor: root POM modules list only `stocky-web`, `stocky-api`).
+To try it:
 ```bash
 cd stocky-mobile
 flutter pub get
 flutter run -d macos   # or another device/emulator
 ```
-Ensure the backend is already running via `./run.sh start`.
+Backend must be running first (localhost:8080).

 ---
-## Original Screenshots
+## Screenshots

-Below are unchanged screenshots from the original project for reference.

-## Screenshot

 See a Live Demo Here: [stocky.jamesaworo.me](https://stocky.jamesaworo.me)